Aren’t you tired of the same old writing tips?

 Tip #10: Stop Seeking Approval — Focus on One Good Enemy

 When I was a very young and fledgling writer, I came across the article One Good Enemy by Holly Lisle.
 It’s stuck with me for over fifteen years.
 I’d recommend reading it — it’s a powerful piece of writing — but if you want the gist, here it is:

 Instead of wishing you had a supportive friend or mentor to cheer you along, maybe what you really need is someone whom you want to prove wrong.
 One good enemy who’s told you “you can’t do it” (or, in Holly’s case, “you can’t make it without me”).

 That “enemy” might be, for you, someone who left a horrible comment on your blog.
 It might be your big brother, who’s always outshone you in everything.
 It might be a day-job colleague or even your boss, rolling their eyes at your dreams of making it in blogging.

 Perhaps aiming for “I told you so” isn’t the nicest of motivations … but if it works for you, then use it.

 Take the Road Less Traveled and See Your Writing Soar

-There’s a ton of great writing advice out there.
+There’s a ton of great writing prompts and writing advice out there.

 And none of it will do you a bit of good unless you actually do something with it.